Optimally Dense Packings for Fully Asymptotic Coxeter Tilings by Horoballs of Different Types

 attains its maximum at the two endpoints of the interval $[-\text{arctanh}(1/2), \text{arctanh}(1/2)]$.

-\begin{definition} A \textit{coordinate system} is assigned to the orthoscheme $A_0A_1A_2A_3$; let $A_2:=(1,0,0,0)$ be the origin, $A_0:=(1,0,1,0)$, $A_3:=(1,0,0,1)$ and $A_1=(1,\frac{\sqrt{3}}{4},\frac{1}{4},0)$ where $A_1$ is the "midpoint" of the edge $E_0E_1$ (see Fig.~3). \end{definition}
+\begin{definition} A \textit{coordinate system} is assigned to the orthoscheme $A_0A_1A_2A_3$; let $A_2:=(1,0,0,0)$ be the origin, $A_0:=(1,0,1,0)$, $A_3:=(1,0,0,1)$ and $A_1=(1,\frac{\sqrt{3}}{4},\frac{1}{4},0)$ where $A_1$ is the ``midpoint" of the edge $E_0E_1$ (see Fig.~3). \end{definition}

-In the orthoscheme $A_0A_1A_2A_3$, the horoball centers are located at points $A_0$ and $A_3$, and the horoballs meet along side $A_0A_3$ (See Fig.~3 (i)).
-In order to determine the properties of the packing, we calculate the five points of intersection of the horoballs with the edges of the orthoscheme.
+In the orthoscheme $A_0A_1A_2A_3$, the horoball centers are located at points $A_0$ and $A_3$, and the horoballs meet along edge $A_0A_3$ (See Fig.~3 (i)).
+In order to determine the properties of the packing, we calculate the five points of intersection of the horospheres with the edges of the orthoscheme.
 The distances of these five points of intersection determine the area of the horospheric triangles, hence the volume of the horoball sectors through Bolyai's formulas (3.11-12).

-In order to simplify the computations and visualizations of horospheres we introduce a new parameter $s$.
-We define $s$ to be the Euclidean parameter of the origin $A_2$ and point $S(1,0,0,s)$ along segment $A_2A_3$.
+To aid the discussion of our computations regarding horospheres we introduce the $s$-parameter as the following.
+Define $s$ to be the Euclidean distance between the origin $A_2$ and point $S(1,0,0,s)$ along the axis defined by $A_2A_3$.
 Based on the proof of Proposition 4.4, $s$ is the only parameter that determines the density of the packing.